swe-students-fall2025/1-specification-epic-team/README.md

 - **Sabine:** She likes the idea of digitally tracking who owes rent, internet, and groceries.

+## Problems or Frustrations

+### Current methods of finding roommates feel unsafe or unreliable

+Current Platforms (Facebook, Reddit, Craigslist) don't provide adequate screening or compatibility matching due to the nature of these platforms not being tailored for them.
+They need verification systems in place to expose unsafe or incompatible living situations.

+- **Dylan:** Facebook and Craigslist do not feel user friendly when searching for roommates.

+### Housing search process feels overwhelming and time consuming

+The process of searching multiple websites, contracting different landlords, and coordinating with potential roommates is fragmented and inefficient.
+Students don't want to waste time managing communications across various platforms.
+The app needs to prevent the need for synchronizing schedules for viewings and applications, providing a single platform for communication with landlords and roommates.

+- **Sabine:** On top of struggling with finding legitimate roommates, you have to juggle emails with several different landlords across different platforms.

+### Limited transparency in shared housing costs and responsibilities

+Students struggle with unclear expectations about payment arrangements.
+The app should provide a place where students can avoid conflicts and financial stress when roommates have different understandings of financial obligations.

+- **Sabine:** I have heard a ton of stories from friends about payment conflicts, especially since there are times where it has to be upfront.
+- **Dylan:** Initial communication is always going to be minimal since you're still getting to know each other.
+It usually means that things like splitting electricity costs or buying necessities can be complicated.

 ## Product Vision Statement

 See instructions.
 Delete this line and place your Product Vision Statement here.